The Cosmic Evolution and Spatial Distribution of Multiphase Gas associated with QSOs: RESULTS

-We present the \( W \) (in m\AA) of all detected absorption lines using QSOs as foreground samples in Table \ref{tab1}.
-The data are organized into four redshift bins: $z < 0.75$, $0.75 < z < 1.2$, $1.2 < z < 1.65$, and $z > 1.65$, along with three impact parameter bins: $0.02\thinspace \mathrm{Mpc}< D < 1.2\thinspace \mathrm{Mpc}$, $1.2\thinspace \mathrm{Mpc}< D < 3.5\thinspace \mathrm{Mpc}$, and $3.5\thinspace \mathrm{Mpc}< D < 6.5\thinspace \mathrm{Mpc}$.
-The average impact parameters for three bins are $\langle D \rangle=$ 0.8 Mpc, 2.5 Mpc, and 5.1 Mpc, respectively.
-A blank entry indicates that the absorption line wavelength exceeds the limits of the co-added spectrum, while a dash denotes cases where the $S/N$ is too low to fit the absorption line and measure the \(W\).
-Additionally, all measurements with $S/N\leq3$ are marked with an asterisk (\thinspace*\thinspace) in Table \ref{tab1}.
-Due to space limitations, errors for \( W \) are not included here; however, a complete table with errors is available on our website \footnote{\url{https://drive.google.com/drive/folders/1pjHTLGIQzEu6gGoHEx8bTVZqFiB81Uu7?usp=sharing}}.
+Additionally, an asterisk (\thinspace*\thinspace) in Table~\ref{tab1} indicates either measurements with $S/N < 3$ or absorption features identified as narrow, jitter-induced depressions misinterpreted by Gaussian fitting.
+Gaussian fitting may occasionally capture narrow spurious absorption features caused by spectral fluctuations (e.g., Fe\,\textsc{ii}\,$\lambda$\,2249 and Fe\,\textsc{ii}\,$\lambda$\,2260 in Figure~\ref{fig:spec}).
+To mitigate this, we impose a criterion that the equivalent width of a line must exceed three times the square root of the summed squared error within a 5\,\AA\ window centered on the line.
+This window is broad enough to suppress spurious features from narrow fluctuations while retaining genuine absorption lines.
+Nonetheless, final visual inspection remains essential to ensure the reliability of the fits.
+Measurements of absorption lines that lie too close to the blue end of the stacked spectrum, where spectral coverage becomes insufficient, are also struck through with a horizontal line and excluded from the analysis.

+Due to space limitations, errors for \( W \) are not included here; however, a complete table with errors is available in our dataset.
 In this study, we select QSOs as foreground pairs for the main sample, as they provide a broad redshift distribution of foreground objects, facilitating a more comprehensive examination of evolutionary effects.
-The equivalent width results for ELGs and LRGs are included in Appendix \ref{sec:appenA}, and the corresponding data, including the stacked spectra and absorption measurements, can be accessed on the same website.
+The equivalent width results for ELGs and LRGs are included in Appendix \ref{sec:appenA}, and the corresponding data, including the stacked spectra and absorption measurements, can be accessed on the same dataset.
 The impact parameter bins, ranging from 0.02 to 6.5 Mpc, encompass the CGM and the gas that connects to the large-scale structure of the universe, making them suitable for conducting a thorough survey of the gas associated with QSOs.

 We measured \(W\) of a total of 33 absorption lines around QSOs (and galaxies).
 These absorption lines originated from ten elements (Si, O, C, Al, Mn, Ly$\alpha$, Ni, Fe, Cr, and Mg), tracing gas from cold (e.g., Mg\,\textsc{i}, C\,\textsc{i}; $\sim10^3 \, \text{K}$) to hot (e.g., C\,\textsc{iv}, Si\,\textsc{iv}; $\sim10^5 \, \text{K}$) and from low (e.g., Mg\,\textsc{ii}, Fe\,\textsc{ii}) to high (e.g., C\,\textsc{iv}, Si\,\textsc{iv}) ionization states.
 By comparing different redshift and impact parameter bins, we can gain insights into the distribution and evolution of gas around galaxies.
 Additionally, various ions serve as tracers of different gas components, enhancing our understanding of the complex multiphase nature of these gases.
 Thus, the data presented in Table \ref{tab1} contains a wealth of information regarding the gas around quasars and its connection to the large-scale structure, making it highly valuable.